sgtlighttree/mywebsite/docs.md

 ## Overview

-**MyWebsite** is a personal portfolio, blog, and writing site built with [Astro](https://astro.build/) and [Preact](https://preactjs.com/).
-It serves as the GitHub Pages website for Matthew Oyan, showcasing video post-production, motion design work, and providing a technical blog and speculative fiction content.
+**mywebsite** is a personal portfolio, blog, and writing site built with [Astro](https://astro.build/) and [Preact](https://preactjs.com/).
+It serves as the GitHub Pages website for Matthew Oyan, showcasing video post-production, motion design work, and providing a blog and speculative fiction content.

 ## Table of Contents
 - [Overview](#overview)